pragyaai/ndna/_llm/FAQ.md

 In sum, hybrid effects live in the latent topology -- beyond the reach of scalar metrics -- requiring richer geometric and algebraic tools for proper audit.

-## Why is the nDNA framework not just another high-dimensional visualization, but a necessary formalism for understanding epistemic dynamics in foundation models?
+✶ **Why is the nDNA framework not just another high-dimensional visualization, but a necessary formalism for understanding epistemic dynamics in foundation models?**

-Critics might argue that the nDNA framework amounts to yet another form of latent space visualization, akin to t-SNE or PCA projections.
+➠ Critics might argue that the nDNA framework amounts to yet another form of latent space visualization, akin to t-SNE or PCA projections.
 However, this misrepresents its core mathematical necessity.

 *Fundamentally, nDNA models latent trajectories as a geometric flow in the space of epistemic representations*, where each point is not merely a vector but an information carrier encoding accumulated semantic decisions: